-It has become a trite saying—that we are all called to be converts—but it is true.
+It has become a trite saying—that we are all called to be converts—but it’s true.
 Baptism, confirmation, confession, attending Mass, and receiving the Eucharist needs to be accompanied by a growing faith in Jesus Christ, a living out of our baptismal call by being in a state of sanctifying grace, habitually talking to our Lord in prayer, and a reaching out to others in love.

-This all represents, not a one-time but rather a life-long conversion, and this is what the Coming Home Network International is all about.
+This all represents not a one-time but rather a life-long conversion, and this is what the Coming Home Network International is all about.
 In addition to helping non-Catholic Christians come home to the Catholic Church, we’re about helping all of our members come home fully to Christ and His Church and to share their faith with the world.

 Learn More About Our Mission of Conversion & Reunion

 Certainly, every convert is a gift to the Church and represents a serious responsibility for her…especially in the case of adults, such converts bring with them a kind of new energy, an enthusiasm for the faith and a desire to see the Gospel lived out in the Church.
 They would be greatly disappointed if , having entered the ecclesial community, they were to find a life lacking fervor and without signs of renewal!
 We cannot preach conversion unless we ourselves are converted anew every day. – John Paul II, Redemptoris Missio, 47